Colonial Mauritania: Road to independence and the quest for national unity

 Further impeding national unity was the inclusion of French officials in the key ministries of finance and economic planning.
 Daddah was educated in France and, having just returned to Mauritania to form the government, had not been involved in the rivalries and struggle for power.
 His consequent congeniality toward the French alienated the Association of Mauritanian Youth, an important group advocated total independence and strict anticolonialism.

 In this atmosphere of increasing fragmentation and political instability, Daddah, with the strong support of France, called for unity among all factions.
 At the Congress of Aleg in May 1958, the Mauritanian Regroupment Party was formed in a merger of the Mauritanian Progressive Union, elements of the Mauritanian Entente that had expelled Babana, and the Gorgol Democratic Bloc.
-This party was headed by Daddah as secretary general and Sidi el Moktar as president.
-Its platform called for Mauritania to join the French Community (francophone Africa) and to reject both Morocco's claim to Mauritania and a 1957 French proposal to unite Mauritania with francophone Saharan states in the joint Frenchdominated Common Saharan States Organization.
+This party was headed by Daddah as secretary-general and Sidi El Moktar as president.
+Its platform called for Mauritania to join the French Community (francophone Africa) and to reject both Morocco's claim to Mauritania and a 1957 French proposal to unite Mauritania with francophone Saharan states in the joint French dominated Common Saharan States Organization.
 The platform also proposed the systematic organization within the country of local party committees to involve all sectors of the population in the party.
 The party's program reflected the three main themes of Mauritanian unity: the rejection of federation with Mali or Morocco under any terms, the principle of balance between Maures and blacks within the party and government, and the preeminence of Daddah as the only person capable of holding the country together.

-The Mauritarian Regroupment Party represented a union of modern and traditional elements as well as a balance between north and south.
+The Mauritanian Regroupment Party represented a union of modern and traditional elements as well as a balance between north and south.
 The dominance of traditional elements favoring close ties with France led, however, to the end of unity.
-Progressive youth leaders, excluded from decision making at the party congress convened at Nouakchott in July 1958, defected and formed a new opposition party, the Mauritanian National Renaissance Party (Nahda) with Ahmed Baba Miské as secretary general.
+Progressive youth leaders, excluded from decision making at the party congress convened at Nouakchott in July 1958, defected and formed a new opposition party, the Mauritanian National Renaissance Party (Nahda) with Ahmed Baba Miské as secretary-general.
 The Nahda platform called for total and immediate independence from France and a rapprochement with Morocco.
 Although the program was designed to rally diverse opposition to the traditional Mauritanian Regroupment Party, the call for rapprochement with Morocco caused Nahda's opponents to label it a Maure party, which cost it the support of the black minorities.
 But former Mauritanian Entente members, including Babana, supported Nahda.
 Its anticolonial nationalist platform also attracted many young Maures.